hubertursua/nodejs-survival/README.md

 We added a second parameter named `callback`.
 This is a function which will accept the output of `hello()` as parameters.
 In this case, it's the contents of `greeting`.

 Instead of returning a value, we pass the output by invoking the callback function.
-This cool since we can pass multiple values as multiple parameters of the callback function.
+This is cool since we can pass multiple values as multiple parameters of the callback function.

 We also need to modify our `app.js` to follow the new asynchronous pattern.